 L. Gregory Jones

-Dean of the Divinity School and Ruth W. and A. Morris Williams Jr. Distinguished Professor of Theology and Christian Ministry
+Ruth W. and A. Morris Williams, Jr., Distinguished Professor Emeritus of Christian Ministry

 Duke Divinity School

 M.Div., Ph.D., Duke University

 Professor Jones is a theologian whose work centers on the nature of forgiveness, the significance of Christian ministry and pastoral leadership, and social innovation and entrepreneurship.
 He has served as Duke’s chief international strategist to advance and coordinate the university’s global engagement.
 Between 1997 and 2010, and then between 2018 and 2021, Dr. Jones served as the dean of the Divinity School.

 The author or editor of seventeen books, he has also published more than 200 articles and essays.
 His most recent book is Christian Social Innovation: Renewing Wesleyan Witness (Abingdon Press, May 2016).
 He coauthored the book Forgiving As We’ve Been Forgiven with Celestin Musekura and another book with Kevin R. Armstrong, Resurrecting Excellence: Shaping Faithful Christian Ministry.

 - David Bornstein and Susan Davis, Social Entrepreneurship

 - Richard Lischer, Open Secrets

 - Rowan Williams, A Ray of Darkness